 - 2.2.3.6.1.
 Responsibility for Inspection: The fabric manufacturer and the supplier are both responsible for performance of all inspection requirements as specified herein.
 They may use their own or any other facilities suitable for the performance of such inspection requirements, unless such facilities are disapproved by the JCIBPC. - 2.2.3.6.2.
 Right to Perform Inspection or Testing: Reasonable inspection or tests deemed necessary may be performed by the JCIBPC to assure that materials conform to prescribed specifications. - 2.2.3.6.3.
-Inspection or Testing Expense: Expense for such inspection or testing shall be borne by the fabric manufacturer or supplier.
+Inspection or Testing Expense: Expense for such inspection or testing shall be borne by the fabric manufacturer or supplier. - 2.2.3.6.4.
+Certification Required by the JCIBPC: - 2.2.3.6.4.1.

-2.2.3.6.4.1.
 Submission of Samples: All manufacturers of polypropylene must submit samples to a private testing laboratory selected by the JCIBPC for certification that materials meet all prescribed specifications.

 2.2.3.6.4.2.
+Responsibility for

-Responsibility for Components and Materials: The fabric manufacturers shall be responsible for insuring that fabrics are manufactured, examined and tested in accordance with approved specifications and standards.
+Components and Materials: The fabric manufacturers shall be responsible for insuring that fabrics are manufactured, examined and tested in accordance with approved specifications and standards.
 The bag manufacturers shall be responsible for insuring that specifications for seams, cutting and sizes are met.